ripple/opensource.ripple.com/docs/simpleXRPL/get-started.md

 ---
 seo:
-    description: Install simpleXRPL, initialize the client, connect a custodian, discover your accounts, check routing, and send your first XRP Ledger payment.
+    description: Install simpleXRPL, construct a connector, initialize the client, discover your accounts, and send your first XRP Ledger payment.
 labels:
   - simpleXRPL
   - SDK